uol-mediaprocessing-201920/group-projects-secret-whiteboard/secret_whiteboard.md

 ```

-### 2. Analyse the 1D-Projection
-Set a maximum streak length of ones and zeros in the 1D representation of the slice.
-A dashed line is detected if every streak length is below the given maximum.
+We can then define a method that checks if every stroke length of a line is below the given maximum.
+If all four slices are contain a dashed line, our secret pattern is considered as detected.

 ```python=
 def check_line_dashed(line_data, max_dash_length_pct):